LADSoft/OrangeC/doc/adl.md

 There are several formats for numbers.
 The first is a literal value; the second is a group of enumerations, the next is a signed or unsigned number, and the last one is a relative quantity (relative to the current code position)

-The number tag gives a class name, which may be used in addressing modes. to select the number.
+The number tag gives a class name, which may be used in addressing modes to select the number.
 For example assuming addr16 is the class of a 16 bit number:

 ```xml
     <Number Class="addr16">